© Unofficial Royalty 2024

 May 22, 2004 – Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano at the Cathedral Santa María la Real de la Almudena in Madrid, Spain

 Letizia was the anchor for the daily evening news program Telediario 2, the most-watched newscast in Spain.
-It was in November 2002 while covering the Prestige oil tanker disaster, Spain’s largest environmental disaster, that Letizia’s life would change forever.
-Felipe, Prince of Asturias had flown to the area to offer his support to the communities worst affected by the oil spill.
+In November 2002 while covering the Prestige oil tanker disaster, Spain’s largest environmental disaster, Letizia’s life would change forever.
+Felipe, Prince of Asturias, the heir to the Spanish throne, flew to the area offering his support to the communities worst affected by the oil spill.
 Although the couple had met the year before at a mutual friend’s dinner party, it was during this terrible disaster that they fell in love.
 Their relationship was kept a closely guarded secret until the engagement was announced on November 1, 2003,

 Unofficial Royalty: Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano